-We call our county the Garden of England - but we couldn’t do that if we couldn't showcase masses of locally-grown produce and fantastic food and drink, could we?
+We call our county the Garden of England - but we couldn’t do that if we couldn't showcase all of our locally-grown produce and fantastic food and drink, could we?

 Kent is a foodie's paradise, famous for it's fresh oysters, succulent fruit and Michelin-star dining, and the first port of call for our county's top chefs and budding cooks is usually one of the county's bustling farmers’ markets.
-So if you fancy tucking into lamb from Romney Marsh or strawberries from Linton, our round up of fantastic farmers markets in Kent will help you put a little more flavour on your plate this season.
+So if you fancy tucking into fish from our vast coastline to cherries from our rows of trees, our round up of fantastic farmers markets in Kent will help you put a little more flavour on your plate whatever the season.

 Within minutes of a visit to Rochester Farmers’ Market, you’ll be laden with fresh fruit, vegetables, meat, fish, cheeses and chutneys, all local, delicious and seasonal.
-A benefit of farmers’ markets over supermarkets is you can chat away to the cheese-maker, discuss the best marinades for the meat you’ve bought and hear all about the perfect way to cook those very fresh, seasonal vegetables.
+Held every third Sunday of the month from 9am to 1pm, it'll remind you that one of the benefits of farmers’ markets over supermarkets is you can chat away to the cheese-maker, discuss the best marinades for the meat you’ve bought and hear all about the perfect way to cook those very fresh, seasonal vegetables.
 Perfect.

 We couldn’t list some of Kent’s favourite farmers’ markets without mentioning the historic market town of Faversham now, could we?
 Mentioned in the Domesday Book, Faversham's Charter Market is bursting with local gifts, household items, plants and trinkets.
 Plus, if you feel like you always miss the markets, luckily Faversham's is there on Tuesdays, Fridays and Saturdays every week!